dansmyers/Networks-Fall-2019/Labs/4-XMLHttpReqest.md

 });
 ```

 This route is tied to the URL `/submit`.
-It uses the HTTP `POST` method.
+It uses the HTTP `GET` method.

 The most important part is what it returns: